dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“I went to a bookstore and asked the saleswoman, 'Where's the self-help section?'
-She said if she told me, it would defeat the purpose.” - George Carlin
+“Do you love tragedies and everything that breaks the heart?” - Friedrich Nietzsche
 </i>
 </blockquote>